-Members - The Investment Committee will consist of the City Manager, Assistant City Manager for Finance, Assistant City Manager for Utilities, Director of Finance, Assistant Director of Finance, City Controller, Treasury Administrator, and the City's investment advisor.
-The investment advisor is a non-voting member.
+Members - The Investment Committee will consist of the City Manager, Deputy City Manager, Assistant City Manager for Finance, Assistant City Manager for Utilities, Director of Finance, Assistant Director of Finance, City Controller, City Auditor, Treasury Administrator, and the City's investment advisor.
+The investment advisor and City Auditor isare a non-voting members.
 When needed, the City Attorney will act as a legal advisor to the Investment Committee.

-Scope - The Investment Committee shall meet at least quarterly to determine general strategies, investment guidelines and to monitor results.
+Scope - The Investment Committee shall meet at least quarterly to determine general strategies, investment guidelines, and to monitor results.
 Included in its deliberations will be such topics as: economic outlook, portfolio diversification, maturity structure, potential risk to the City's funds, authorized broker/dealers (if applicable) and depository institutions, as well as the target rate of return on the investment portfolio.

-Procedures - The Investment Committee shall provide meeting summations to all members.
+Procedures - The Treasury Administrator Investment Committee shall provide meeting summations to all members.
 Any two members of the Investment Committee may request a special meeting, and four members shall constitute a quorum.
+A quorum may be achieved by a member designating a substitute participant to serve in his or her absence.
+That substitute participant will not be granted voting rights.
 The Investment Committee shall establish its own rules of procedures.